Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Multi-Purpose Kitchen Table

 If you are lucky enough to have an eat-in kitchen, why not let the table pull double duty as an additional work surface.
 This picnic-type table can be called upon for food prep if counter space is limited.
-And, as in our hallway example above, can be used for non-kitchen-related activities, such as a place to tackle household finances or a craft area for you and the kids.
+And, as in our hallway example above, can be used for non-kitchen-related activities, such as tackling household finances or crafting with family.

 Keep It Simple